The Shooter (1997 film)

-The Shooter is a 1997 American Western film directed by Fred Olen Ray (credited as Ed Raymond) and starring Michael Dudikoff.
+The Shooter (also known as Deadly Shooter and Desert Shooter) is a 1997 American Western film directed by Fred Olen Ray (credited as Ed Raymond) and starring Michael Dudikoff.

-Plot synopsis
+Plot

 Michael Atherton stands up to the unfriendly and controlling family that runs the small, western town he lives in and ends up unheroically beaten up and left for dead.
 By luck, he is saved by a prostitute attacked by the same group of desperados.